cjdbarlow/bedside-notebook/stubs/ll-neuro.md

 * Directly provides:
 	* Motor supply to the posterior compartment of thigh
 	* Sensory supply to posterior thigh
-* Divides at a variable location (but usually close to the popliteal fossa) into four key branches, which supply the foot and ankle:
+* Divides at a variable location (but usually close to the popliteal fossa) into the:
-	* **Tibial nerve**
+	* **Common peroneal nerve**
-	Supplies the sole of the feet.
+	Divides at the knee into two branches which provides sensation to the posterolateral leg:
 		* **Superficial peroneal nerve**
 		Provides sensation to dorsum of foot and toes.
 		* **Deep peroneal nerve**
 		Provides sensation to the web space between the great and second toe.
+	* **Tibial nerve**
+	Innervates the posterior compartment and sole of the foot.
+Gives off the:
 		* **Sural nerve**
 		Provides sensation to the heel, back of the ankle, and the lateral malleolus.
+		* **Posterior tibial nerve**